Technologicat/unpythonic/README.md

 # Unpythonic: Python meets Lisp and Haskell

 In the spirit of [toolz](https://github.com/pytoolz/toolz), we provide missing features for Python, mainly from the list processing tradition, but with some Haskellisms mixed in.
 We extend the language with a set of [syntactic macros](https://en.wikipedia.org/wiki/Macro_(computer_science)#Syntactic_macros).
-We emphasize **clear, pythonic syntax**, **making features work together**, and **obsessive correctness**.
+We also provide an in-process, background [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) server for live inspection and hot-patching.
+The emphasis is on **clear, pythonic syntax**, **making features work together**, and **obsessive correctness**.

-We provide also an in-process, background [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) server, which allows you to inspect and hot-patch your running Python program.
-(Don't worry, it's strictly opt-in.)

-The features are built out of, in increasing order of [magic](https://macropy3.readthedocs.io/en/latest/discussion.html#levels-of-magic):

- - Pure Python (e.g. batteries for `itertools`),
- - Macros driving a pure-Python core (e.g. `do`, `let`),
- - Pure macros (e.g. `continuations`, `lazify`, `dbg`).

-This depends on the purpose of each feature, as well as ease-of-use considerations.
-See our [design notes](doc/design-notes.md) for more information.

 ### Dependencies

 None required.

-[MacroPy](https://github.com/azazel75/macropy) optional, to enable the syntactic macro layer. [imacropy](https://github.com/Technologicat/imacropy) optional, to enable the improved interactive macro REPL.
+ - [MacroPy](https://github.com/azazel75/macropy) optional, to enable the syntactic macro layer.
+ - [imacropy](https://github.com/Technologicat/imacropy) optional, to enable the improved interactive macro REPL.

+The officially supported language version is **Python 3.6**, on both CPython and PyPy3.

+The 0.14.x series should run on 3.4 through 3.7, but we do not actively test on pythons other than 3.6.
+Support for 3.8 is planned in one of the next few releases.
+Pure-Python features should already work; but macro code still needs changes to account for AST representation changes in 3.8, see issue [#16](https://github.com/Technologicat/unpythonic/issues/16).

 ### Documentation